vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/customize-theme/index.md

 ## 4. The recent blog posts

 There should be a page showing the recent posts to help users see what is new and updated.
-With the [Revision Date](../mkdocs-plugins/index.md#3-revision-date) plugin, it is able to use two new meta-dat fields: `git_revision_date_localized`, and `git_creation_date_localized` if the option `enable_creation_date` is `true`.
+With the [Revision Date](../mkdocs-plugins/index.md#3-revision-date) plugin, it is able to use two new meta-data fields: `git_revision_date_localized`, and `git_creation_date_localized` if the option `enable_creation_date` is `true`.

 Create new `index.md` file inside the `blog` folder.
-When using the [Section Index](../mkdocs-plugins/index.md#2-section-index) plugin, this index file will be merged to the Blog section, therefore, when user select the Blog label, there is a list of recent posts will be shown.
+When using the [Section Index](../mkdocs-plugins/index.md#2-section-index) plugin, this index file will be merged to the Blog section, therefore, when user selects the Blog label, there is a list of recent posts will be shown.

 This page will use the `blog.html` template in which it scans all posts and check the creation date to make a list of posts.
 Each post should be displayed in a container and be formatted to show the title, the description (at most 250 character using the `truncate` filter), the creation date, and its tags.

-!!! caution nt "\ "
+!!!
+Caution no-title "\ "

     Need to check the page's path to filter blog posts.
 In my code, I use the `abs_url` and its length to check if a page is in the `blog` directory.